 There are many options to purchase licenses.
 The most convenient way for most people is online, whether on the FWC website or through their app.
 Another option is in person at many different retail stores located throughout the state.
 To get a fishing license or permit, you need your driver’s license and social security number.

 Where To Get Florida Fishing License

-Anglers can buy their fishing and hunting licenses and permits online at the Florida Fish and Wildlife Conservation Commission website or through the app FishHuntFL.
+Anglers can buy a fishing license in Florida Non Resident for either fishing and hunting licenses and permits online at the Florida Fish and Wildlife Conservation Commission website or through the app FishHuntFL.

-You can click on the picture of the 5-year fishing license above and go to the Florida Fish and Wildlife Conservation Commission and get your fishing license online for whatever date you will be fishing. (note: The actual paper license is not needed, bring a printout or take a picture of the approval number from the website, which is all that’s required.)
+You can click on the picture of the 5-year fishing license above, go to the Florida Fish and Wildlife Conservation Commission, and get your fishing license in Florida Non Resident and resident license online for whatever date you will be fishing.
+(Note: The paper license is not needed, bring a printout or take a picture of the approval number from the website, which is all required.)

 Florida Fishing and hunting licenses and permits are available at many retail locations throughout the state.
 Local retail locations include bait and tackle shops, sporting goods stores, gun shops, and department stores.
 This method does keep you from paying an online or phone convenience fee with the other two options.
 The most common places to get your fishing licenses and permits in person are Walmart Supercenter or Bass Pro Shops.

 Residents between 16 and 65 and all non-residents over the age of 16 (who aren’t exempt) must have a Florida fishing license.
 Even those only practicing catch and release still need a fishing license.

 - This requirement applies even on freshwater fishing charters with a captain.